kyegomez/kyegomez/README.md

 ![Kye face](https://media.licdn.com/dms/image/C4E03AQFrktp65Dduww/profile-displayphoto-shrink_200_200/0/1660067402347?e=1693440000&v=beta&t=Vz7CJbUldp0M8vUM390NqB68Fc-M3ls3SmChrh7m-9M)

-Hello, fellow travelers of Github!

 I'm Kye, a 19-year-old Earthling striving to ensure the prosperity of our species, Humanity.

 I'm on a mission to help us reach a state of perpetual abundance in a post-scarcity civilization by democratizing the best AI models ever made. 🚀

+I'm the leader of Agora, the CEO of APAC AI where we advance Humanity Multi-Modality AI.
+[Check out our website](https://apac.ai)

+And, I'm also the leader of a vertical AI-optimized farming corporation who seeks to mass produce healthy organic food on an unimaginable scale with AI-managed facilities!

 Every action I take and every thought that graces my mind is about you.